 Bellesi and Conti (2010) The mGluR2/3 agonist LY379268 blocks the effects of GLT-1 upregulation on prepulse inhibition of the startle reflex in adult rats.
 Neuropsychopharmacology 35 1253 PMID: 20072121

 Kurita et al (2012) HDAC2 regulates atypical antipsychotic responses through the modulation of mGlu2 promoter activity.
 Nat Neurosci 15 1245 PMID: 22864611

 Wang et al (2013) Group II metabotropic glutamate receptor agonist LY379268 regulates AMPA receptor trafficking in prefrontal cortical neurons.
 PLoS One 8 e61787 PMID: 23593498

 Do you know of a great paper that uses LY 379268 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.